aamir4813/myDrive/README.md

 ## About <a name = "about"></a>

 Idea behind this project was to make my dirty to implement few simmilar functionality used by Big Giants in FIle Storing Campaign like Google Drive , DropBox , OneDrive etc.

+So This is backend by Flask , MySQL (DB) , SQLALchemy For Object Relational Mapping , Jinja2 for Rendering HTML/CSS

 ## Getting Started <a name = "getting_started"></a>